 Iron deficiency refers to a decrease in the amount of iron stored in the body, while anaemia refers to a drop in the number of red blood cells (RBCs) and/or the amount of haemoglobin within the RBCs.
-It typically takes several weeks after iron stores are depleted for the level of haemoglobin and production of RBCs to be affected and for anaemia to develop.
-There usually are few symptoms early in iron deficiency.
-However, as the condition worsens blood levels of haemoglobin and RBCs decrease, then ongoing weakness and fatigue can develop.
+Prolonged iron deficiency can cause a form of deficiency called iron deficiency anaemia.
+Iron deficiency anaemia typically presents with the finding of decreased numbers of pale (hypochromic) and small (microcytic) red blood cells on a full blood count.
+It is usually several weeks after iron stores are depleted that the level of haemoglobin and production of RBCs are affected and iron deficiency anaemia develops.

 2. Does anaemia due to iron deficiency happen quickly or does it take a long time?

-Iron deficiency anaemia comes on gradually.
+Iron deficiency anaemia develops gradually.
 When your rate of iron loss exceeds the amount of iron you absorb from your diet, the first thing that occurs is that iron stores are used up.
 In this stage, ferritin will be low, but blood iron levels are usually normal and there is no anaemia.
-As iron deficiency worsens, blood iron levels fall, and red blood cells may start to become small and pale, but there is still an adequate number of red blood cells.
+If iron deficiency continues, blood iron levels fall, and red blood cells may start to become small (microcytic) and pale (hypochromic) but an adequate number of red blood cells is initially maintained.
 With prolonged or severe iron deficiency, anaemia develops.

 Haem-iron is the easiest form of iron for the body to absorb.
 It is found in meats and eggs.
 Non-haem iron is found in a wide variety of plants and in iron supplements.
 Iron-rich sources include: dark green leafy vegetables, (such as spinach, watercress and curly kale), iron-fortified breads, apricots, raisins, and nuts.
 However, the amount of iron that is absorbed in the gut can also be altered by other substances in your diet, such as Vitamin C. If you have been diagnosed with iron deficiency anaemia or you are pregnant or breast feeding, vitamin pills or tablets may be needed to provide extra iron.
 Ask your doctor about the right supplement for you.